MedAnisBenSalah/miniChat/README.md

 * Make sure that <a href="https://www.ruby-lang.org">Ruby</a> and <a href="https://rubyonrails.org/">Ruby on Rails framework</a> are installed (<a href="https://guides.rubyonrails.org/getting_started.html">Installation guide</a>).
 * Create a <a href="https://dashboard.pusher.com/accounts/sign_up">free Pusher account</a>.
 * Create a new Pusher app, this should be the first step you're prompted to do after successfully creating your account.
-* Navigate to the "App Keys" tab and get you app_id, key, secret and cluster, save them for later.
+* Navigate to the "App Keys" tab and get your app_id, key, secret and cluster, save them for later.

 # Installation